aerosengart/aerosengart.github.io/_posts/2025-01-13-impossibility-clustering.md

 #### Relaxing Richness
-Theorem 3.2 (Characterization) is an example of a relaxation of the richness property.
+<a href="#theorem3.2">Theorem 3.2</a> is an example of a relaxation of the richness property.
 If we were satisfied with a clustering function that is scale-invariant, consistent, but only achieves an antichain as its range, then the sum-of-pairs method will work.

 #### Relaxing Consistency
-Kleinberg proposes _Refinement-Consistency_, in which a $\Gamma$-transformation should output a refinement of $\Gamma$.
+Kleinberg proposes <i>Refinement-Consistency</i>, in which a $\Gamma$-transformation should output a refinement of $\Gamma$.
 Unfortunately, this is not yet enough; a scale-invariant, rich, and refinement-consistent clustering function does not exist.
 However, if one also relaxes richness to say that all but one (trivial) partition can be achieved by $f$ — termed _Near-Richness_ —, then Theorem 2.1 does not hold.

-An alternative is to relax consistency to something I'll call _Weak Consistency_, which is where if $d'$ is a $f(d)$-transformation of $d$, then either $f(d')$ is a refinement of $f(d)$ or $f(d)$ is a refinement of $f(d')$.
+An alternative is to relax consistency to something I'll call <i>Weak Consistency</i>, which is where if $d'$ is a $f(d)$-transformation of $d$, then either $f(d')$ is a refinement of $f(d)$ or $f(d)$ is a refinement of $f(d')$.
 There do exist clustering functions that satisfy all three of scale-invariance, richness, and weak consistency.

 In some ways, this relaxation may be more reasonable.
 For example, consider some partition that results in four clusters arranged in a square.
 Now, construct a distance function that just puts more distance between the left clusters and the right clusters.
 Although this new distance function is a $\Gamma$-transformation, it might be better to combine the left clusters and right clusters to have a partition with two groups.
 Ackerman and Ben-David provide this example as an illustration in Figure 1 of their paper.